The impact of coronavirus is unprecedented.

 Of note, most of the women in these studies had Cesarean sections in an attempt to reduce transmission—it is important to note that no changes in practice have been recommended yet, though.
 In other words, we are not currently suggesting that all pregnant people with COVID-19 have Cesarean sections.
 We simply need to learn more.

-There are some reports of infant illness when born to a mother with COVID-19, but nothing has been stated definitively.
 The American College of Obstetricians and Gynecologists (ACOG) writes that "adverse infant outcomes (e.g., preterm birth) have been reported among infants born to mothers positive for COVID-19 during pregnancy.
 However, this information is based on limited data and it is not clear that these outcomes were related to maternal infection.
 Currently, it is unclear if COVID-19 can cross through the transplacental route to the fetus."

 A report released on March 26th, 2020 did state that we still cannot rule out in-utero transmission—this, in response to 3 babies who tested positive for COVID-19 on day 2 of life.

 The current data does not show concern, though certainly, scientists are monitoring the situation very closely.

 Here is what Sarah Bjorkman, MD, Motherly's Medical Advisor, has to say about it:

 "There is no hard evidence (yet) of a mom passing the virus to baby during the pregnancy/birth, but a new case report published today suggests it may be possible....The handful of positive cases of COVID-19 in babies seem to be from exposure AFTER birth."

 She also reassures that there is no evidence of birth defects due to COVID-19.⠀

 Are there any cases of newborns with COVID-19?